chohyerinn/DataScience_HotelBooking/README.md

 Code patterns for the preprocessing comparison function are loosely based on the scikit-learn `Pipeline` + `ColumnTransformer` examples in the official user guide.

-## demo (bonus)
+## Bonus demo

-`06_practical_demo.py` is a lightweight local demo that loads the cleaned dataset, trains the final model, and provides cancellation predictions through a localhost web interface (`127.0.0.1:8502`).
+`06_practical_demo.py` is a lightweight local demo that loads the cleaned dataset, trains the final model, and provides cancellation predictions through a localhost web interface

 This optional demo was created to make the prediction results easier to interpret during the presentation.